On this page Skip this page navigation

 Education Broadband Modernization Program

-TVO’s Independent Learning Centre (ILC) Open House provides access to 144 Grade 9 to 12 courses.
+TVO’s Independent Learning Centre (ILC) Open House provides access to about 150 Grade 9 to 12 courses.
 These ILC resources are not for credit but are designed to provide flexible learning opportunities to help students keep up with their learning or deepen their understanding of a specific subject.

 Online learning can help students learn to harness technology to their benefit and develop into lifelong learners.

-Ontario is committed to modernizing the delivery of online learning courses to increase student access to high-quality public education and position Ontario as a global leader in online learning.
+Ontario is committed to modernizing the delivery of online learning courses to increase student access to high-quality public education and position the province as a global leader in online learning.

 As of July 21, 2020, changes were made to enable the Ministry of Education to expand the mandates of TVO and TFO to take on a central leadership role in supporting online learning in the publicly-funded school system.
 This will give secondary students more choice in high-quality online learning courses — no matter where they live or go to school.

-To support this strategy, Ontario is investing $50 million in virtual learning and educational technologies to help expand access to high-quality, market-responsive and globally competitive virtual education.
+To support this strategy, Ontario invested over $70 million in virtual learning and educational technologies to expand high-quality, market-responsive hybrid education across the province.

-Funded by the province, Contact North helps improve access to virtual learning for Ontarians living in underserved rural, Northern, Indigenous and Francophone communities that lack high-speed internet connectivity or direct physical access to educational or training opportunities.
+Funded by the province, Contact North helps improve access to life-long virtual learning at the postsecondary education level for Ontarians living in underserved rural, northern, Indigenous and Francophone communities that lack high-speed internet connectivity or direct physical access to educational or training opportunities.

 Contact North’s services are provided at no cost to learners and are available in English and French.

-eCampusOntario is funded by the Government of Ontario to drive excellence in online and technology-enabled learning in the postsecondary sector.
-All publicly-assisted colleges and universities and one Indigenous Institute in Ontario are members of this organization.
+eCampusOntario is funded by the Government of Ontario to drive excellence in online and technology enabled learning in the postsecondary sector.
+All publicly assisted colleges, universities, and six Indigenous Institutes in Ontario are members of this organization.
 Through collaboration, eCampusOntario builds Ontario’s capacity to deliver high-quality, cost-effective online learning opportunities across the postsecondary system, including by helping to implement Ontario’s Virtual Learning Strategy.